 SS recruiters for the division accepted boys as young as 14 into the ranks.
 Also by judging from the helmet cover he has on, it looks to be the “pea” pattern cameo type which did not show up until late ’44/early ’45.
 Most likely the location is in France.

-The young recruits were given rations of chocolate and coco (if available, or just chocolate milk) instead of cigarettes and alcohol.
-In training, drill and marching was completely ignored, and instead all available time was spent on combat training, weapon maintenance, tactics, etc.
+The young recruits were given rations of chocolate and cocoa (if available, or just chocolate milk) instead of cigarettes and alcohol.
+In training, drill and marching were completely ignored, and instead, all available time was spent on combat training, weapon maintenance, tactics, etc.

-Even for the German army at the time, ignoring military drill was out of the norm.
-During combat the soldiers of this divisions were fanatical as reported by many allied accounts and German ones.
-They solely held open the Fallaise Pocket long enough for tens of thousands of German soldiers to escape the encirclement.
+Even for the German army at the time, ignoring military drills was out of the norm.
+During combat, the soldiers of these divisions were fanatical as reported by many allied accounts and German ones.
+They solely held open the Falaise Pocket long enough for tens of thousands of German soldiers to escape the encirclement.

 The soldier was trapped in a trench that was being ground down by the tracks of a Sherman.
-With no hopes of escape the soldier grabs his panzerfaust, with a smile on his face, waves his last good bye to his commander, and fires the panzerfuast at the bottom of the Sherman.
+With no hopes of escape, the soldier grabs his panzerfaust, with a smile on his face, waves his last goodbye to his commander, and fires the panzerfuast at the bottom of the Sherman.
 Just the imagery of this is horrifying.